 The patent filing is: Method and apparatus for serving advertisements in an electronic medical record system

-The document lists Eric Sachs as inventor, who started the project in 2006.
+The document lists Eric Sachs as the inventor, who started the project in 2006.
 Here’s the abstract:

 One embodiment of the present invention provides a system that serves advertisements within an electronic medical record (EMR) system.